lujonathanh/PeakSeeker/README.md

 * __Manual__
 	* The user can choose which peak to deconvolute, and which charge state is the best answer from a list of charge states.
 	* The program works by displaying the spectrum with a list of options.
-See Step 4 and ^ in the manual installation above.
+See Step 4 in the manual installation above.
-		* If A), for a short time, the user can interact with the display: e.g. zooming, moving the display, saving the picture.
-		* However, the command line cannot be interacted with during that time.
-		* If B), the user can interact
 		* __PeakDispTime__ Time in seconds the peak plot will display.
 		* __ChargeDispTime__ Time in seconds the charge plot will display.
 		* Return to the command line to make your choice^.